 PartnerSend an email

-Mr. Halterman, a partner in the firm since 2003, directs the company’s communication, outreach, and engagement practice portfolio and supports the administration of the Company as its general counsel and chief financial officer.
+Mr. Halterman, a partner in the firm since 2003, directs the company’s communication, outreach, and engagement practice portfolio, and has led strategic planning and engagement tasks for a broad spectrum of federal and non-federal clients.
+As a Partner, he supports the administration of the Company as its general counsel and chief financial officer.

 Mr. Halterman has a life-long appreciation for the natural environment.
 Growing up in a small town in a rural setting, he was inspired during his youth to become an environmentalist, conservation enthusiast, and activist by the publication of Rachel Carson’s Silent Spring.
-Prior to joining Marstel-Day, he spent a career as a congressional employee, retiring in 1998 from the dual position of Democratic Counsel/Policy Director of the US House Armed Services Committee and General Counsel to Representative Ronald V. Dellums, for whom he worked 28 years.
-After retiring from congressional service and before joining Marstel-Day, he provided consulting services at the intersection of national security and environmental policy, continuing to utilize his facilitation and consensus building skills on complex and contentious issues.
-Among his other civic commitments, he served as a member of the California Democratic Party State Central Committee and Executive Board; is a past President and Chairman of the American Civil Liberties Union of Northern California and the ACLU Foundation of Northern California; and was a founding member of Human Rights Advocates.
+Prior to joining Marstel-Day, he spent a career as a congressional employee, retiring from the dual position of Democratic Counsel/Policy Director of the US House Armed Services Committee and General Counsel to Representative Ronald V. Dellums, for whom he worked 28 years.
+After retiring from congressional service and before joining Marstel-Day, he provided consulting services at the intersection of national security and environmental policy, continuing to utilize his facilitation and consensus building skills on resolving complex and contentious issues.
+This includes his tenure on the Lawrence Livermore National Laboratory National Ignition Facility Directorate Review Committee and his work facilitating policies, procedures and projects for ecological management of water resources while supporting the Port of Oakland, San Francisco International Airport and serving as the Director of the Bay Dredging Action Coalition..
+Among civic commitments, he served as a member of the California Democratic Party State Central Committee and Executive Board; served as President and Chairman of the American Civil Liberties Union of Northern California and the ACLU Foundation of Northern California; and was a founding member of Human Rights Advocates.

 Mr. Halterman co-authored Defense Sense: The Search for a Rationale Military Policy (Ballinger Pub Co., 1983); Lying Down with the Lions: A Public Life from the Streets of Oakland to the Halls of Power (Beacon Press, 2000); and, “The Fog of War(Powers)” (37 Stanford Int’l Law Journal 197, 2001).
 He is a member of the United States Supreme Court bar and of the bars of the Circuit Court of Appeals for the District of Columbia, the U.S. District Court for the Northern District of California, and the Supreme Court of the State of California.
 He maintains his status as an active member of the California Bar.

 Mr. Halterman received his BA in political science from the University of California, Berkeley.
-He received his JD from the University of California, Berkeley’s Boalt Hall School of Law.
+He received his JD from the University of California, Berkeley’s Boalt Hall School of Law (Berkeley Law).
 While in law school, he served a legal internship at the International Commission of Jurists in Geneva, Switzerland and was a member of the Law School’s Moot Court Board.